 an ephemeris message with the set of tracking data messages used in the orbit determination.

+There are many other possible scenarios that may benefit from the combined instantiation approach.

 An NDM combined instantiation shall be delimited with the <ndm></ndm> root element tags instead of one of the individual message tags.

 The standard attributes documented in 4.3 shall be used with the <ndm> tag, with the exception that neither ‘id’ nor ‘version’ attributes are associated with the <ndm> tag.